How to Become an Accredited Skin Cancer Doctor

 - A means to introduce rigour and integrity to the term ‘Skin Cancer Doctor’.

-- Click here to view more detailed information about the capabilities of Accredited Skin Cancer Doctors.
+- Click here to view the scope of practice for an SCCA Accredited Skin Cancer Doctor.

 If you meet one or more of the following criteria, you are eligible to be recognised as an Accredited Skin Cancer Doctor.

 If you hold other skin cancer qualifications, please contact the College for further information.